gsemer/go-leetcode/README.md

 # go-leetcode
-This repository contains solved leetcode algorithms writen in go
+This repository contains solved leetcode algorithms written in go